leotam/leotam.github.io/_posts/2016-10-20-DarkForest.markdown

 This blog post is solely my own and does not necessarily represent the views of NVIDIA corp.

-Note, Ian Goodfellow notes that the analogy is imperfect as not every model is in conflict (ecological niche addendum?).
+PS.
+Ian Goodfellow notes that the analogy is imperfect as not every model is in conflict (ecological niche addendum?).

 [fermi]: https://en.wikipedia.org/wiki/Fermi_paradox
 [nashThesis]: http://www.princeton.edu/mudd/news/faq/topics/Non-Cooperative_Games_Nash.pdf